joshbrew/HEG_ESP32/HEG_WIFI_BLE/README.txt

 /       - Index page, basic site navigation.
 /sc     - State Changer demo page.
 /listen - HEG Output event listener test.
 Better than websockets for this use case.
-/stream - HEG Output websocket stream test.
-May crash the device.
+/connect - connect HEG to router so it may be accessed via a router instead.
 /update - Upload compiled binaries and flash the ESP32 over the web.
-/connect - connect HEG to router so it may be accessed via a router instead.

 -------

 Wifi code notes: